Plagiobothrys arizonicus

 Plagiobothrys arizonicus is a species of flowering plant in the borage family known by the common name Arizona popcornflower.
+Other common names include bloodweed and lipstick plant.

 Distribution

 The plant is native to the southwestern United States, California, and Sonora (Mexico).
 It is a common wildflower in many types of mountain, Mojave Desert and Sonoran Desert, and California chaparral and woodland habitats.

 Description

 Plagiobothrys arizonicus is an annual herb with a spreading or erect stem 10 to 40 centimeters in length.
 The leaves are located in a basal rosette about the stem, with smaller ones along the length of the stem.
 The plant is coated in long, rough, sharp hairs.
 The herbage leaks a staining purple juice when crushed.

 The inflorescence is a series of regular bracts and tiny flowers, each five-lobed white corolla less than 3 millimeters wide.
 The paired nutlets are arch-shaped and not prickly.